By: F. L. Yu

 I can’t really recommend this book for anybody except a beginner.
 Despite the relatively good quality of the expository chapters, they are still a gloss and limited in scope.
 And the photo sequence, even as a reference, is questionable due to the youth of the models and to the shortness, sketchiness, and non-standardness of the form depicted.
 But the serious collector of Tai Chi books might want it as a novelty, and amazingly, at the time of this writing it is still available.

-According to Tom Maxon, a longtime student of Robert Amacker, himself a student of Ben Lo, Tai Chi Nude was a project originally begun by Patrick Watson, a student of Cheng Man-ching.
-Watson soon turned it over to Amacker, who wrote, produced, and published it under the pseudonym, F(u)-l(ing) Y(o)u.
+Tom Maxon, a longtime student of Robert Amacker, himself a student of Ben Lo, got in touch to let me know that Tai Chi Nude was a project originally begun by Patrick Watson, a student of Cheng Man-ching.
+Watson soon turned it over to Amacker, who wrote, produced, and published it under the pseudonym, F. L. Yu—Fu-ling Yu, or, more properly, Fooling You.
 "I was there," Maxon writes, "when he went over to Hawaii and hired models, and a photographer friend to produce the book."
 Tom put me in touch with Mr. Amacker, and here is his backstory for this book: